Higgins Park and Playfield Reserve Masterplan

 • Will the parking options be timed parking as Curtin University students currently park all day on the street adjoining Hill View Terrace to Playfield street, as well as the Curtin end of Playfield Street?
 This creates quite a congestion of traffic and will conflict with the intent of new parking facilities being available for recreation users.

-Tammy asked over 3 years ago
+Tammy asked about 4 years ago

 Thank you for your statements and question, Tammy.
 Each option in the draft plan mentions traffic calming and improved pedestrian crossings or a full closure between Etwell and Ramsden - depending on which option is adopted would then determine how we would approach traffic and parking management.
 A traffic impact report will be undertaken and mitigation methods put in place after a choice has been made.
 Thank you again for your feedback.